KoBeWi/Godot-Project-Builds/README.md

 An arbitrary task for operations not covered by other tasks, to use when it's not worth it to make a new task type.
 The task allows to specify a raw command and argument list that will be invoked during execution.
 It's very flexible, but requires manually providing all necessary data.

+Note that working directory is undefined, so you should use absolute paths both for command and arguments.
+You can use `$project` placeholder, which will be automatically substituted with path to the current project, e.g. `$project/.godot`.

 **Options**
 - **Command:** Command that will be executed.
-It will be invoked like from a terminal, but the working directory is undefined, so you should either use absolute path or global commands.
+It will be invoked like from a terminal.
+You can use `$godot` or `$local_godot` special names to use current Godot executable or project-configured Godot executable respectively.
 - **Arguments:** List of arguments provided for the command.
 They are automatically wrapped in quotes when necessary.

 ### Export Project